Whether you are a cooking disaster, Masterchef wannabe or true gourmet, there are dozens of apps to help you on your culinary journey.

 It’s not a cooking app, but if you’re food planning for the week or month, mySupermarket lets you compare grocery prices from the UK’s major supermarkets.

 Search by product type or name, or by scanning a barcode.
-You can compare prices at up to 11 shops on individual items or across your entire shopping list.
+You can compare prices at up to 11 shops for individual items or across your entire shopping list.
 If it’s cheaper somewhere else, swap stores and book a delivery slot.

 5: Just Eat